“transformation of structure-shy programs with application to xpath queries and strategic functions” by alcino cunha, joost visser

 //movie/director

-is structure-shy because it doesn’t
+is structure-shy because it doesn’t specify everything

-specify everything between the root and movie
+between the root and movie

-the schema is modified so that movie
+- and in case the schema is modified so that

-the document, we probably don’t want to hardcode the
+s appear elsewhere in the document, we probably don’t want to hardcode

 .